Library & Archives

 Everyone who accesses the Archives is responsible for observing all applicable domestic and international copyright laws.

-Documents and Material stored in Library / Archives
+Documents and Material stored in the Library / Archives

 Certain documents are sensitive and contain confidential information and are only accessible by the Executive Director of the Corporation, legal counsel for the Church or the Corporation, the Church’s Director of Education, or the Archivist and his/her assistant(s).